 Best Practices for KM::

 - Name your folders and files intuitively, so that others on your teams and across the organization (as permitted) can understand your content without having to click open every file.
-For example, name file folders by the function of their contents (see document to the right for examples).
+For example, name file folders by the function of their contents (e.g. Policies and Procedures, Annual reports, Budget FY18).
 This will also give structure to shared file directories.
-See file link to the right for more examples.

 - One copy in one place: Avoid duplicating the same file among team members.
 Keep one copy in a shared directory that all team members can access.
 Duplication overloads the search and browse experience, creates the need to manage and backup unnecessary information, and confuses version control.